 The relationship between age and extra-pair reproduction in females remains markedly understudied and unclear.
-Many reasons have been suggested as to why females may seek extra-pair copulations, including the acquisition of direct benefits (e.g., fertility insurance; Sheldon, 1994) or indirect genetic benefits (e.g., high-quality or compatible genes in offspring; Brown, 1997; Hamilton & Zuk, 1982; Zeh & Zeh, 1996).
-Older females may have fewer extra-pair offspring because they are more capable of obtaining a better quality social male (Wagner, Schug, & Morton, 1996), and thus do not need to seek extra-pair copulations.
+Many reasons have been suggested as to why females may seek extrapair copulations, including the acquisition of direct benefits (e.g. fertility insurance; Sheldon, 1994) or indirect genetic benefits (e.g. high quality or compatible genes in offspring; Brown, 1997; Hamilton & Zuk, 1982; Zeh & Zeh, 1996).
+Consequently, older females may have fewer extra-pair offspring because they are more capable of obtaining a better quality social male (Wagner, Schug, & Morton, 1996), and thus do not need to seek extra-pair copulations.
 Alternatively, they may be more experienced at avoiding or resisting unwanted copulation attempts (Morton & Derrickson, 1990).
-On the other hand, older females may have more extra-pair offspring because they are better at avoiding mate-guarding, and at obtaining copulations with other males-for "good genes" or other reasons (Bouwman & Komdeur, 2005).
-Additionally, older females may be more likely to produce extra-pair offspring because they are better at overcoming constraints imposed by male retaliation to perceived paternity loss (the "constrained female" hypothesis; Dixon, Ross, O'Malley, & Burke, 1994; Gowaty, 1996).
-The few studies that have investigated the relationship between female age and the production of extra-pair offspring have provided contrasting results, showing a positive relationship (Bouwman & Komdeur, 2005; Dietrich, Schmoll, Winkel, Epplen, & Lubjuhn, 2004; Kempenaers, Congdon, Boag, & Robertson, 1999), a negative relationship (Moreno et al., 2015; Ramos et al., 2014; Stutchbury et al., 1997) or no relationship (Lubjuhn, Gerken, Brün, & Schmoll, 2007; Wagner et al., 1996).
-However, none of these studies distinguished withinand between-individual age effects.
+On the other hand, older females may have more extrapair offspring because they are better at avoiding mate-guarding, and at obtaining copulations with other males - for 'good genes' or other reasons (Bouwman & Komdeur, 2005).
+Additionally, older females may be more likely to produce extra-pair offspring because they are better at overcoming constraints imposed by male retaliation to perceived paternity loss (the 'constrained female' hypothesis; Dixon, Ross, O'Malley, & Burke, 1994; Gowaty, 1996).
+The few studies that have investigated the relationship between female age and the production of extra-pair offspring have provided contrasting results, showing a positive (Bouwman & Komdeur, 2005; Dietrich, Schmoll, Winkel, Epplen, & Lubjuhn, 2004; Kempenaers, Congdon, Boag, & Robertson, 1999), a negative (Moreno et al., 2015; Ramos et al., 2014; Stutchbury et al., 1997), or no (Lubjuhn, Gerken, Brün, & Schmoll, 2007; Wagner et al., 1996) relationship.
+However, none of these studies distinguished within- and between-individual age effects.

-Senescence-the progressive deterioration in performance in late life (Medawar, 1952; Williams, 1957)-is an interesting and important within-individual process related to age.
-There have been numerous studies assessing the fitness consequences of senescence, most of which have focused on declines in survival and reproduction with age (reviewed by Nussey, Froy, Lemaitre, Gaillard, & Austad, 2013).
-However, to our knowledge only one study has addressed, albeit not explicitly, senescence in EPP (Hsu et al., 2017), and has focused only on males.
+Senescence - the progressive deterioration in performance in late life (Medawar, 1952; Williams, 1957) - is an interesting and important within-individual process related to age.
+There have been numerous studies assessing the fitness consequence of senescence, most of which have focused on declines in survival and reproduction with age (reviewed in: Nussey, Froy, Lemaitre, Gaillard, & Austad, 2013).
+To our knowledge, however, only one study has addressed, albeit not explicitly, senescence in EPP (Hsu et al., 2017), and has focused only on males.